 *’Higher Rural Prices’ advantage was calculated by multiplying the average price increase in rural Wal-Mart stores (higher by 6%) by the percentage of total Wal-Mart stores in rural areas (48.6%).

 II.
-The key source of Wal-Mart’s competitive advantage
+The key sources of Wal-Mart’s competitive advantage

 The purpose of this section is to help students see that even though there are many aspects to Wal-Mart’s competitive advantage, the main source of these advantages has come from Wal-Mart’s choice of rural markets and its distribution system that supports its stores in those markets.
 The line of questioning below is meant to help students arrive at that conclusion.